naoshibaikyu/wilyswarriors/CR_S1_CHH.md

 %Jewel Woman shakes her head in disbelief, but deep down knows Plug's words are the truth.

-JewelNeutral: So, where is Galaxy right now?
+Jewel: So, where is Galaxy right now?

 PlugHappy: Monsieur Galaxy left five minutes ago to get snacks for moi!
 Around ze time of everyone's shouting!

-JewelNeutral: ...Good.
+Jewel: ...Good.
 When he returns, just.. ...continue to watch the television, I suppose.
 Remain on guard, however.
 We have no idea who did this to Concrete, nor how it was done.

-PlugNeutral: Ah!
+Plug: Ah!
 All in ze room shall remain vigilant!
 You have nothing to worry about!

 %Jewel Woman nods to Plug Man and exits the room, heading back to the place she'd last seen the others...